adanac/gitskill/README.md

 # gitskill
 skill for git command
-create a new branch is quick.
+Create a new branch 'feature1'.